EthanPeters96/FlavorVault/README.md

 ### Initial Discussion

-FlavorVault is a online recipe database that is focused towards all ages who are looking to step up there cooking game from home and create easy yet tasty meals, without breaking a sweat.
+FlavorVault is an online recipe database that is focused on all ages who are looking to step up their cooking game from home and create easy yet tasty meals without breaking a sweat.

 The site is designed to be a simple and easy to use recipe database that allows users to add, view, edit and delete recipes.